Healthy Homes Assessment Heretaunga

 Rental Property Home Assessments Heretaunga

-Rental property areas affected to the Healthy Homes Standards in Heretaunga include each:
+Rental property areas affected through Health Homes Standards.
+Healthy Homes Standard in Heretaunga include each:

 • Bedroom